Wisdom Teeth Extractions

 Disclaimer

-Dr. Marianne Stelmaschuk and Dr. Sonia Thibault are Lloydminster General Dentists.
-They are not specialists in Cosmetic or Family Dentistry.
+Dr. Marianne Stelmaschuk is a Lloydminster General Dentist.
+She is not a specialist in Cosmetic or Family Dentistry.
 Cosmetic and Family Dentistry are not specialties recognized by the Alberta Dental Association & College of Dental Surgeons of Alberta (CDSA).
-Our general dentists provide Cosmetic and Family Dental procedures such as Porcelain Veneers, Dental Crowns, Invisalign, and Teeth Whitening as part of their General Dentistry license.
-As Lloydminster Family Dentists, we provide General Dental procedures for all ages within the family.
+She provides Cosmetic and Family Dental procedures such as Porcelain Veneers, Dental Crowns, Invisalign, and Teeth Whitening as part of her General Dentistry license.
+As a Lloydminster Family Dentist, she provides General Dental procedures for all ages within the family.
 Dr. Prabhjot Singh is a licensed Oral and Maxillofacial surgeon and can offer Oral Maxillofacial specialty services as part of his license.